Skip to content

 How to Check Your Website's Crawlability

 Website crawlability is one of the most important factors in website optimization.
 A well-crawled site leads to higher search engine rankings and more organic traffic.
-However, checking your website’s crawlability can be tricky so here are a few easy ways to check your website’s crawlability.
+However, checking your website’s crawlability can be tricky, so here are a few easy ways to check your website’s crawlability.

 What is Website Indexability?

-Some factors that affect indexability includes:
+Some factors that affect indexability include:

-• On-page elements such as titles, headings/subheadings,404 errors pages and other essential tags
+- On-page elements such as titles, headings/subheadings,404 errors pages, and other essential tags

 What Makes a Good Site Structure?